 The shuttle was moved once the weaver pulled a handle or a cord that pushed it across the textile’s width.
 As a result, a weaver could not have a cloth with a width broader than arm's reach.
 This mechanism ruled for over two centuries until the invention of mechanical looms.
 However, it fueled the industrial revolution.

 Weaver's Cottage with a Hand Loom and Flying Shuttle

 In this new mechanism, the cords of warp passed via horizontal needles gliding in a box.
 The working was analogous to a piano roll introduced in the late 19th century.
-A constant paper roll was punched in chunks manually, each representing a lash.
+A continuous paper roll was punched in chunks manually, each representing a lash.
 However, this loom was not that profitable, as it could handle only some number of warp threads.

 Nevertheless, the efforts of Bouchon, Falcon, Vaucanson, and Cartwright did not go in vain.
 These efforts were finally brought together to come up with the first economically feasible automated loom, called the Jacquard loom in 1801.
-This is the loom, which is even widely used even in today’s times.

 In the 19th century, simplification of automated looms was a major revolution.
 One such notable example was of the Jacquard loom, which was named so after its inventor from Lyon, Joseph Marie Jacquard.